Is Atlanta safe? This question is likely at the forefront of your mind if you are planning a trip to the Georgia capital.

 Exploring with a local is a way to delve deeper into the city.
 You will discover areas and hangouts that you would have likely never stumbled across alone, as well as gain a better understanding of the history and politics of the various areas.

-Exploring with a local guide also means that you have a local on hand to ask for recommendations on the best places to eat, grab a coffee, etc. A selection of reputable Atlanta tours is presented below for your consideration.
+Exploring Atlanta with a local guide also means that you have a local on hand which can help you to stay safe and give recommendations on the best places to eat, grab a coffee, etc. A selection of reputable Atlanta tours is presented below for your consideration.

 - Walking dead filming locations tour of Atlanta